fernandopiacente/qlchallenge/README.md

 # qlchallenge

-I'm testing the mqtt comunication with an online public server "test.mosquitto.org".
+I'm testing the mqtt comunication with an online public server "test.mosquitto.org" to publish and to ping (get the stats).

 Building